Rakeela/dragora-notes/notes-on-recombinant-protein-construction.md

 ---
 https://www.nature.com/scitable/topicpage/the-proteome-discovering-the-structure-and-function-613/ (Adams, J.  (2008.)
 THe Proteome: Discovering the Structure and Function of Proteins.  *Nature*.)

 This is something of an overview of protein environments.
 Proteomics must be the kind of thing that I'm trying to study here.
 I want to master the proteomics of tolerogenic dendritic cells so that I can author a protocol for solving one kind of immunosenesence.
 More specifically to this file, I want to learn how specific proteins are identified as being encoded for by specific genes.

-(Directing the construction of RNA-encoded proteins is the faculty which RNA vaccination relies on in dendritic cells by which it can provide antigenic surfaces to professional antigenic presentation cells.)
+Directing the construction of RNA-encoded proteins is the faculty which RNA vaccination relies on in dendritic cells by which it can provide antigenic surfaces to professional antigenic presentation cells.
+Dendritic cells are enthusiastic phagocytosers which pull apart potential pathogens and then try to present useful bits of protein from them.
+How chaotic is that process?

 ---
 Back to [[Author's Nonfiction]]